MaxSmeets/Eryndor/04-characters/gods/zyr.md

 - The very balance between life and death

 ### Creation
 Zyr shapes existence rather than **making from nothing**.
-The Heartwood, the Wardens, and wild magic are extensions of Zyr’s stabilizing will.
+The Heartwood (found and nurtured), the Wardens, and wild magic are extensions of Zyr's stabilizing will.

 ### Wild Magic
-Raw and uncontrollable — it **is**, not **controlled**.
-Those who attempt mastery are often consumed.
+Raw and uncontrollable to any entity without a direct connection to Nythra.
+Those who attempt mastery without such a bond are often consumed or driven mad.
+However, beings directly tied to the Heartwood—such as the Wardens—are immune to wild magic's chaotic nature.
+The most ancient Wardens have even learned to channel these powers.

 ---